 When it comes to federal legality, It’s all about the plant origin.

-Tips for new users switching from CBD to Delta 8
+Tips for New Users Switching from CBD to Delta 8 THC

 1. Dosing: Always Start Small With New Products